the-crypt-keeper/tldw/README.md

 - Support for multiple different Evaluations
   - G-Eval summarization check is available in the video transcript tab, as well as under the `Benchmarks` tab.
   - I'd like to add more benchmarks so that user can identify/measure how well their config works, so they can tweak things and have an idea if its better/worse.
-- Evaluations for whisper transcription accuracy
-  - Following with the above, I'd like to do the same for speech transcription.
-  - Identify accuracy of used models.
-  - Set it up so users can test against their own datasets

 ###  **Don't care, give me code**
    - **Linux:** `wget https://raw.githubusercontent.com/rmusser01/tldw/main/Helper_Scripts/Installer_Scripts/Linux-Install.sh`